HypeCheck

 • No clinical trials exist to support any health claims — all uses are based on traditional or anecdotal evidence only

-• Hydrangea contains compounds (hydrangin/coumarin glycosides) that may be toxic in large doses — safe dosing thresholds are not established
+• Hydrangea contains hydrangin (a cyanogenic glycoside), which may be toxic in large doses — safety thresholds are not well established

-• Should not be used as a replacement for medical evaluation of kidney stones or urinary tract problems
+• Should not be used as a substitute for medical evaluation of kidney stones, urinary infections, or kidney disease

 Products Containing Hydrangea Root